FranciscoLozCoding/mkrwan-soilsensor/README.md

 1. Provide the application key to `arduino_secrets.h`

-1. Run `main.ino` in your `Arduino IDE`, if the device connects successfully the serial monitor will display the values the device is sending and your Network Server will receive a `join request` then the device's values.
+1. Run `setup.ino` in your `Arduino IDE`, if the device connects successfully the serial monitor will display the values the device is sending and your Network Server will receive a `join request` then the device's values.

     <img src='./images/values_sent.jpeg' alt='values sent' height='100'>

-    >NOTE: `main.ino` is using `US915` as its LoraWAN region.
-This must be changed in `main.ino` for different countries.
+    >NOTE: `main.ino` and `setup.ino` is using `US915` as its LoraWAN region.
+This must be changed in both files for different countries.

 1. Finally for your Network Server to decript the uplink packets, use its portal or API to provide the codec: `codec.js`.